 - Lookup column: In case this column is of type Looked Up column, where it refers (or lookup) to a column in another table, then you need to choose the column to be looked up from the corresponding table as value to this column.
 Lookup columns are useful to relate two tables in a workspace and thus enabling you to create reports combining data from column across the related tables (Refer Auto Joining Tables for Reporting).
 The Lookup column option is also the way for creating a workspace which is relational.
 Read more about Lookup Column.

 - Formula: You can add a formula only after saving the table once.
 After saving the table once you will see a Add Formula link in this column to add a formula column.
 Refer to Creating Formula Columns document.

 - Description: Provide a description to explain the purpose of the corresponding column.

 Once you have added the necessary columns in the table, click Save in the toolbar.
-Provide a name and description for the table and click OK to save the table.
+The Save dialog will pop up.
+Provide the name and description of the table.
+Click OK to save the table.

-If you are a Microsoft Excel or spreadsheet user who would like to first enter the data into the tables and then worry about naming the columns or formatting them, then this is the option that you have to choose.
+If you are a Microsoft Excel or Spreadsheet user who would like to first enter the data into the tables and then worry about naming the columns or formatting them, then choose the Enter data Right Away.